 Firstly, the argument was focused on the order of the questions put to our client as part of the request/direction.
 See above “warning 2” is given BEFORE the direction is made – the legislation requires the police to give that warning after the direction is made and after the officer forms a belief that the failure to comply by the person is an offence.
 Secondly, on the basis that “warning 1” was never given.

-We were ready with a fall back position in case the Court found against her in respect of the first issue raised in the prosecution case.
+We were ready with a fall back position in case the court found against our client in respect of the first issue raised in the prosecution case.
 We successfully argued that the answer given by the defendant was both responsive to the request made of him and that there was no evidence on the police case that at the time the first form of demand was made that suggested that he knew or reasonably suspected any person to be the driver.

 The prosecution asked the court to draw inferences from answers given by the defendant during the course of the second form of demand which was made months after the first one was taken.
 The prosecution suggested that since the defendant accepted that he knew of a particular person having access to the subject vehicle then he must have suspected that person to have been the driver.
 We were again ready to rebut such submission by the prosecution.
 We directed the court to the very specific answers given by the defendant in the second form of demand when asked very general questions by the police about “a suspected person” having access to the car.
 The police case failed at that point.
 The charge was dismissed.

 Nyman Gibson Miralis provides expert advice and representation in all areas of criminal law.

 Contact us if you require assistance.